-214 by CACHE is our reimagining of the region’s most historic arts space.
+The Medium is our reimagining of the region’s most historic arts space.
 Through a deep community engagement and activation process, we’re inviting in new creative tenants and talents, innovative community events, and individual and group artist residency programs, just to name a few.

-The former Arts Center of the Ozarks building, in downtown Springdale, holds the opportunity to be ahead of its time in reinventing the modern era’s arts center.
+The former Arts Center of the Ozarks building, at 214 S. Main Street in downtown Springdale, holds the opportunity to be ahead of its time in reinventing the modern era’s arts center.
 Conceived and built at the same time as many across the United States, it represents an opportunity to expand equity, inclusion, and expression across all artistic disciplines and Northwest Arkansas communities.
 Serving as a rejuvenated center for Springdale and the entire region, a reinvention of the space will aid in the discovery and development of local creative talent and economies and attract energy and investment from near and far.

 THE CREATIVE EXCHANGE FUND (CXF)